mengelbrecht/slimline/README.md

     </tr>
     <tr>
       <td>
-        The format string for spelling prompt which is shown for auto correction.
+        The format string for the spelling prompt which is shown for auto correction.
         The <code>|from|</code> placeholder will be replaced with the incorrect command and <code>|to|</code> with the correction.
       </td>